GenerousLabs/expo-fs/README.md

 # expo-fs

 A wrapper around expo's FileSystem that matches node's FS api.
 Built to support isomorphic-git on expo.

 Limitations:

 - Expo doesn't support file modes
-  - Currently we return 0x777 all the time, but that will probably cause issues because git will try to set the correct permissions.
+  - Currently we return `0o644` all the time.
+This might cause issues, but in an expo context, there are no executable files, so unclear what to do here.
+    Most likely, isomorphic-git writes the permissions, we ignore them, and hopefully it never checks them.
 - Expo doesn't support symlinks
   - Currently we throw in the link related methods.
+  - Git itself (including ismorphic-git) doesn't rely on symlinks.
   - This is probably okay for repos which don't include symlinks.
-  - Git itself (including ismorphic-git) doesn't rely on symlinks.